Palo Verde Nuclear Generating Station: Description

-Due to its location in the Arizona desert, Palo Verde is the only nuclear generating facility in the world that is not located adjacent to a large body of above-ground water.
+At its location in the Arizona desert, Palo Verde is the only nuclear generating facility in the world that is not located adjacent to a large body of above-ground water.
 The facility evaporates water from the treated sewage of several nearby municipalities to meet its cooling needs.
 Up to 26 billion US gallons (~100,000,000 m³) of treated water are evaporated each year.
 This water represents about 25% of the annual overdraft of the Arizona Department of Water Resources Phoenix Active Management Area.
-At the nuclear plant site, the wastewater is further treated and stored in an 85 acre reservoir and a 45 acre reservoir for use in the plant's cooling towers.
+At the nuclear plant site, the wastewater is further treated and stored in an 85 acre reservoir and a 45 acre reservoir for use in the plant's wet cooling towers.

-The nuclear steam supply for each unit was designed and supplied by Combustion Engineering, designated the System 80 standard design–a predecessor of the newer standard System 80+ design.
+The nuclear power heated steam system for each unit was designed and supplied by Combustion Engineering, designated the System 80 standard design–a predecessor of the newer standard System 80+ design.
 Each primary system originally supplied 3.817 GW of thermal power to the secondary (steam) side of each plant.
 The design is a so-called 2 × 4, with each of four main reactor coolant pumps circulating more than 60,000 gallons per minute of primary-side water through 2 large steam generators.

 The main turbine generators were supplied by General Electric.
 When installed, they were the largest in the world, capable of generating 1.447 GW of electricity each.
 They remain the largest 60 Hz turbine generators.
 Unlike most multi-unit nuclear power plants, each unit at Palo Verde is an independent power plant, sharing only a few minor systems.
 The reactor containment buildings are some of the largest in the world at about 2.6 Mcuft enclosed.
 The three containment domes over the reactors are made of 4 ft thick concrete.

-The facility's design incorporates many features to enhance safety by addressing issues identified earlier in the operation of commercial nuclear reactors.
+The facility's design incorporates features to enhance safety by addressing issues identified earlier in the operation of commercial nuclear reactors.
 The design is also one of the most spacious internally, providing exceptional room for the conduct of operations and maintenance by the operating staff.

 The Palo Verde 500 kV switchyard is a key point in the western states' power grid and is used as a reference point in the pricing of electricity across the southwest United States.
 Many 500 kV power lines from companies like Southern California Edison and San Diego Gas & Electric send power generated at the plant to Los Angeles and San Diego via Path 46, respectively.
 In addition, due to both the strategic interconnections of the substation and the large size of the generating station, the Western Electricity Coordinating Council considers a simultaneous loss of 2 of the 3 units the worst-case contingency for system stability.